gltc-d/gltc-d.github.io/README.md

 **Spam**

-Spam will generate money for you every 30 minutes.
+Spam will generate money and 40 GlitchBits for you every 60 minutes.
 The amount you get depends on the level of your spam.

 ### Network